Linda Williamson's Bread Pudding

 Put pudding on center rack

-Bake in 325 oven until lightly browned (it will be puffy)
+Bake in 325 oven until lightly browned and fork comes out clean

-Remove from oven wait until its not all puffy and while hot poke w/a fork all over top
+Remove from oven and while hot poke w/a fork all over top

 Spread generous helping of grape jelly on top poke a few more times w/fork